Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Bayes factors

 to produce an estimate of $Z$ via

+where $L_0$ is the maximum value of the likelihood.
 Just as in the density of states calculation, we can evaluate the Bayesian evidence by using trajectorial estimators.

-We sample parameters of the model $\mathcal{M}$ uniformly and define a flow of parameters via dissipative Langevin dynamics with $ U(\thetab) = -\log \mathcal{L}(\thetab)$.
-We construct an estimate of $Z$ by computing $V(E)$ using Eq.~\eqref{eq:dos} and numerically integrating Eq.~\eqref{eq:partition} using quadrature.
+To do so, we sample parameters of the model $\mathcal{M}$ uniformly and define a flow of parameters via dissipative Langevin dynamics with $ U(\thetab) = -\log \mathcal{L}(\thetab)$ (which also gives $L_0$ from the terminal point of the descent trajectories).
+We construct an estimate of $Z$ by computing $V(L)$ using Eq.~\eqref{eq:dos} and numerically integrating Eq.~\eqref{eq:partition} using quadrature.
 Note that the contribution from the momenta can be factored out and the resulting Gaussian integral can be computed exactly.

 We tested our approach using a mixture of Gaussians model, a benchmark which has been used to characterize nested sampling for inference problems~\cite{feroz_multimodal_2008}.
 The model is defined as a mixture of $n$ distributions in dimension $d$ with amplitudes $A_i$,